Ashutosh-Badave/3.Controller_for_drone/README.md

 # Controller for Drone #

-In this project, I have implemented the PID controller for Drone, furthermore, I have done the tuning of controller for different scenarios and flying conditions
+In this project, I have implemented the PID controller for Drone and tuning of controller for different scenarios/flying conditions.
+All the steps of implementations are explained in [`writeup.md`](./writeup.md) file.

 For easy navigation throughout this document, here is an outline: